particle4dev/dicoapp-e/README.md

 ### Prerequisites

-Following are the minimum tested versions for the tools and libraries you need for running Atomic Decentralized app:
+Following are the minimum tested versions for the tools and libraries you need for running dICO app:

 - Nodejs: v10.13.0 or newer